bbilly1/media_organizer/README.md

 Episodes are named in this style, a more flexible solution is in pending:
 **{show-name}/Season {nr}/show-name - S{nr}E{nr} - {episode-name}.{ext}**

+## db_export
+Export the library to csv files.
+Calles the Emby API to get a list of movies and episodes and exports this to a convenient set ov CSV files.

 ## setup
 ### install